 Rotator Cuff Settlement and Verdict Statistics

-The value of rotator cuff injury claims varies wildly.
+Let’s take a deeper look at the factor that drive higher payouts.
+Because, as you will see, the value of rotator cuff injury claims varies wildly.
 Five variables drive the value of these claims:

 - The diagnostic severity of the injury